polzon/godot-gha-ci-cd/README.md

 ## Near-term goals:

-* Make Godot version global and configurable, rather then my hardcoded values.
 * Properly fix Android AAB exports, and rework APK exports.
-* OSX export support.
 * GitHub Pages support.
-* Decouple some logic like the nightly commit checks into a dedicated script.
+* Workflow to build Godot export templates from source, then upload as an artifact for other workflows.

 ## Later date goals:

 * Add Mono/C# build support.
 * Steam exports.
+(Need to get a Steam page first)
 * Play Store exports.

+## Maybe one day, but probably not:

+* OSX export support.
+(I don't want to pay $100/yr for a developer license on a platform I don't use or can test on)